vinceau/project-clippi/CONTRIBUTING.md

 ### Components should fit into one of 3 categories

-1. *Dumb components* which contain only the logic necessary for rendering and hooking up actions like click events etc. Such components which encourage reusability and are kept in `src/renderer/components`.
+1. _Dumb components_ which contain only the logic necessary for rendering and hooking up actions like click events etc. Such components which encourage reusability and are kept in `src/renderer/components`.
 There should be no domain specific logic in these components but should purely be visual.
 They should not directly import from the Redux store or dispatch actions.

-2. *Containers* are components which bridge the gap between the application logic and the reusable *dumb components*.
+2. _Containers_ are components which bridge the gap between the application logic and the reusable _dumb components_.
 These are kept in `src/renderer/containers`.
 These components can hook up complicated logic often from `src/renderer/lib` and can import from the Redux store.

-3. *Views* are *containers* which represent a single page of the app.
+3. _Views_ are _containers_ which represent a single page of the app.
 Each page of the app should be in its own view component located in `src/renderer/views`.

+### Keep it simple, stupid (KISS)

+Try to avoid overcomplicating the user interface.
+If there are lots of disabled buttons then that's generally a bad sign.
+Hide components which aren't relevant in a given screen rather than disabling a button.
+The less a user has to worry about the better.

+### Buttons must have labels

+Buttons must have a label in the button text itself or shown when the user hovers over the button.
+A combination can also be used, where an already labelled button might have more comprehensive information on hover, detailing what clicking the button actually does.

 ## Build Process